+Alternative survey outcomes

-Alternative outcomes Finally, these results are consistent with related survey outcomes, reported in Table 6.
+Furthermore, these results are consistent with related survey outcomes, reported in Table 6.
 When the discontinuity causes the state to be more distant, respondents reported that they found the state and combo were both 16-20% slower to respond, and about 9-11% more difficult to contact (not statistically significant).
-As state distance grows they were also 43% more likely to report that the combo's security fees are too high.
-This is consistent with combos being more extortionate in areas far from the state.
-They provide
+As state distance grows they were also 43%

-29For instance: (i) an elevation-adjusted matching including elevation when computing distances to the comuna borders; (ii) a "relaxed" matching algorithm where we allow blocks to match with blocks for which the comuna with the closest border might not be the comuna of the original block; and (iii) an "unrestricted" matching algorithm where we search for the closest block in any other comuna.
+32For instance: (i) an elevation-adjusted matching including elevation when computing distances to the comuna borders; (ii) a "relaxed" matching algorithm where we allow blocks to match with blocks for which the comuna with the closest border might not be the comuna of the original block; and (iii) an "unrestricted" matching algorithm where we search for the closest block in any other comuna.